A Quick Guide to Your Toddler’s Speech and Language Development – 12 to 18 Months

 Q: Should I be concerned if my toddler doesn’t look at me or respond to his name?

-A: Speak to your healthcare provider if your toddler does not look at you, respond to his name, or try to imitate the things you say or do, or if you have any concerns about your toddler’s development.
+A: Speak to your healthcare provider if your toddler does not look at you, respond to their name, or try to imitate the things you say or do, or if you have any concerns about your toddler’s development.
 It’s never too early to get help!

 If you suspect your child is having difficulty communicating, don’t wait!
 Follow your instincts.
 Friendly, confidential help is only a call away.